I’m just the Mom…

 One evening after work, I was walking my dog and he found my future husband (good boy!)

 We moved to southern California the day after we were married.
 This is where our flower child was born.

-The fairy tale may have hit a road block, but we are navigating our way to find our “happily ever after” ending.
+The fairy tale may have hit some roadblocks, but we are navigating our way to find our “happily ever after.”